richardhuskey/asteroid_impact/doc/html/_sources/step-survey.rst.txt

 ``duration``
    The number of seconds to show the step for.
-When omitted, a "Next" button is added below the bottom option that allows the player to advance to the next step after selecting a survey option.
+When omitted, a "Next" button is added below the bottom option that allows the player to advance to the next step.
 ``trigger_count``
     The number of incoming trigger pulses until this step automatically advances.
 See :doc:`Trigger Inputs <input-trigger>` for how to configure input triggers.
-When omitted, a "Next" button is added below the bottom option that allows the player to advance to the next step after selecting a survey option.
+When omitted, a "Next" button is added below the bottom option that allows the player to advance to the next step.
 ``prompt``
    The survey question.
 This can contain newlines and blank lines and will display them.
 No other special formatting is available.
 ``options``